The Effect of Time Series Distance Functions on Functional Climate Networks: Materials and methods

-where $C(\bullet)$ and $L(\bullet)$ are the respective clustering coefficient and the average path length of the graph $G$ and a correspondent random graph $G_{rand}$.
-Considering that this measure uses a probabilistic procedure, we repeated this process 50 times and reported the mean value.

-We compare the networks using the Hamming distance \citep{levenshtein66}.
-This distance measures the number of edges that have to be added or deleted to transform one network into another.
-Given two labeled networks $G$ and $G'$, where $A^{G}$ and $A^{G'}$ are their respective adjacency matrices, the Hamming distance:
+As a result of the described process, we obtain a single undirected and unweighted network for every distance function, all of them exhibiting the same number of edges.
+We compare these networks by using the Hamming distance \cite{levenshtein66}, which measures the number of edges that have to be added or deleted to transform one network into another.
+Given two labelled networks $G$ and $G'$, where $A^{G}$ and $A^{G'}$ are their respective adjacency matrices, the Hamming distance is defined as